Chitosan: Weight loss

 Chitosan is marketed in a tablet form as a "fat binder".
 Although the effect of chitosan on lowering cholesterol and body weight has been evaluated, the effect appears to have no or low clinical importance.
 Reviews from 2016 and 2008 found there was no significant effect, and no justification for overweight people to use chitosan supplements.
 In 2015, the U.S. Food and Drug Administration issued a public advisory about supplement retailers who made exaggerated claims concerning the supposed weight loss benefit of various products.

-Biodegradable antimicrobial food packaging
+Food packaging

-Microbial contamination of food products accelerates the deterioration process and increases the risk of foodborne illness caused by potentially life-threatening pathogens.
-Ordinarily, food contamination originates superficially, requiring surface treatment and packaging as crucial factors to assure food quality and safety.
-Biodegradable chitosan films have potential for preserving various food products, retaining their firmness and restricting weight loss due to dehydration.
-In addition, composite biodegradable films containing chitosan and antimicrobial agents are in development as safe alternatives to preserve food products.
+A good food packaging material should be able to block out microbes (to prevent spoiling and foodborne illness) and prevent oxygen from entering (to prevent rancidity).
+Depending on the product, it may be also desirable to stop water vapor from going across (to maintain crispness or wetness), to block out light and ultraviolet, and/or be resistant to rough handling.
+Classical plastic-based materials satisfy these criteria, but they are not biodegradable and create a trash problem.
+Among biodegradable options, chitosan films and chitosan composite films come closest to fulfilling all of these goals.
+Chitosan also has an intrinsic antimicrobial activity, which could potentially provide an extra line of defense to microbes.